petevmv/Binance-fast-trend-scanner/README.md

 First make sure you have all python-packages already installed using terminal and type `pip install tradingview-ta colorama`

-If we want all to scan all of the provided data we just type in terminal `python scanner.py`
+If we want to scan all of the provided data we just type in terminal `python scanner.py`

-If we want to be specific about trading pair or just in general a specic crypto we type in terminal `python scanner.py LTC` and the output trading pairs with LTC only
+If we want to be specific about trading pair or just in general a specic crypto we type in terminal for example `python scanner.py LTC` and the output will be trading pairs with LTC only